Updated: Jul 1

 Day 13 – 1.
 April: Daisies, Kilbaha

 For this image all I had to do was stepping out my backdoor.
 Over the past few years a few lonely daisies have turned into a carpet of flowers.
-The flowers open at dusk and close again at dawn and were once known as “Day’s Eye”, a name that eventually became “Daisy”.
+The flowers open at dawn and close again at dusk and were once known as “Day’s Eye”, a name that eventually became “Daisy”.

 Day 14 – 2.
 April: Evening Pastels, Ross